hern784/final250take3/readme.txt

 	#Run on VM
 	python3 mailClient.py -a rpi-jaeishin:4250 -p 123 -u test

+The energy usage is calculated in energy_usage.py.
+It uses matplotlib to graph the estimated energy consumption and cost.
+It calculated the correct cost of running the thermostat.

 I used the documentation on this website as well as the book that comes with the grovepi to implement the hardware.
 ->http://wiki.seeedstudio.com/GrovePi_Plus/